Vows are spoken to be broken,

 Would you leave me too?

-nd hold me for goodbyes and whispered lullabyes, and tell me I am still the man I'm supposed to be.
+Carve out your heart for keeps in an old oak tree, and hold me for goodbyes and whispered lullabyes, and tell me I am still the man I'm supposed to be.
 Too late to turn to turn back now, I'm running out of sound, and I'm changing, changing, and if we died right now this fool you love somehow is here with you.

-Mellon Collie and The Infinite Sadness, Smashing Pumpkins
+Mellon Collie and The Infinite Sadness, Smashing Pumpkins.

+GEORGEHey, what happened with Sandy.
 I forgot all about it.

 Did you call her?